Carlow University

-Carlow University is a private Catholic university in Pittsburgh, Pennsylvania.
+Carlow University is a private Catholic university in Pittsburgh, Pennsylvania, United States.
 It was founded in 1929 by the Sisters of Mercy.
-Carlow's thirteen athletic teams are the Celtics, a reflection of the university's Irish heritage and roots.
-In 2017–2018, the student body was 84% women and 16% men.
+The university's athletic teams are known as the Celtics, reflecting its Irish heritage.
+As of 2017–2018, Carlow's student body was predominantly female, with women comprising 84% and men 16% of the student population.

 History

 The Sisters of Mercy arrived in Pittsburgh on December 21, 1843.
-They traveled from County Carlow, Ireland to the Oakland area of Pittsburgh, where they purchased 13 acre within the Diocese of Pittsburgh.
-This land became the location of a new motherhouse and Our Lady of Mercy Academy.
-Some reports state that the site of the current campus was the location of a Civil War fortification named Fort Zug.
+They traveled from County Carlow, Ireland to the Oakland area of Pittsburgh.
+They purchased 13 acre within the Diocese of Pittsburgh, and established a new motherhouse, as well as Our Lady of Mercy Academy.